-Like the Taycan, the fully electric Macan will feature 800-volt technology and is based on the Porsche PPE architecture (Premium Platform Electric) developed in collaboration with Audi, meaning the Macan is also expected to offer close to 600 hp.
+Like the Taycan, the fully electric Macan will feature an 800-volt technology and is based on the Porsche PPE architecture (Premium Platform Electric) developed in collaboration with Audi, meaning the Macan EV is also expected to offer close to 600 hp.
 It is scheduled to roll off the assembly line at the start of the next decade.
-What’s more interesting is that the next generation Macan is expected to be offered only as a BEV, since it is based on PPE architecture.

 The Leipzig site is getting ready for electromobility

 Electromobility and Porsche go together perfectly; not just because they share a high-efficiency approach, but especially because of their sporty character.
 By 2022 we will be investing more than 6 billion euros in electric mobility and by 2025, 50% of all new Porsche vehicles could have an electric drive system.
 Nevertheless, over the next 10 years, we will focus on a drive mix consisting of even further optimized petrol engines, plug-in hybrid models, and purely electrically operated sports cars.
 Our aim is to take a pioneering role in technology, and for this reason, we will continue to consistently align the company with the mobility of the future. – Oliver Blume, Chairman of the Board of Management, Porsche AG